neoapps-dev/buildit/README.md

 - The first part (`build:windows {`) specifies the function name (`build`) and the platform (`windows`).
 - The commands inside the curly braces are the steps that will be executed on the specified platform.
-- Each platform-specific section can include its own commands, such as `cargo build`, `rust build`, or any other shell command.
+- Each platform-specific section can include its own commands, such as `cargo build`, `gcc`, or any other shell command.

 ## How It Works

-1. **Platform Detection**: BuildIt detects the current platform (Windows, GNU/Linux, or macOS).
+1. **Platform Detection**: BuildIt detects the current platform (Windows, GNU/Linux, Unix, or macOS).
 2. **Function Lookup**: It looks for a function in the `BuildFile` that matches the specified function name.
 3. **Command Execution**: The corresponding commands for the detected platform are extracted and executed in a temporary script (either `.bat` for Windows or `.sh` for Unix-like systems).
 4. **Error Handling**: If a function or platform-specific command is missing, BuildIt will output an error message and terminate the process.